 B2.
 Operations

 Overview

 In this learning situation, students manipulate whole numbers by creating a dart game.
-The distributive property of multiplication will facilitate the design of the game and the mental arithmetic required to play it.
+The distributive property of multiplication will facilitate the design of the game and the mental math required to play it.

+B2.
+Operations